- Start by making a small cut in the thickest part of each drumstick - this will help them cook through evenly

 coriander to garnish

-- Start by pouring the yoghurt into a jug, and add equal amount of water (about 40fl oz) along with the gram flour and whisk together, set aside.
+- Start by pouring the yoghurt into a jug, and add equal amount of water (about 40fl oz) along and whisk together.

 - In a heavy based pan, heat up the oil & butter on a medium heat, add in the mustard seeds and cover the pan with a lid until you hear the seeds begin to pop